 Go Steelers!
 Intervala hosted its annual fall employee luncheon today with a tailgate twist—a chance to win tickets to tonight’s PIttsburgh Steelers game against the Carolina Panthers.
 We kicked things off with a delicious chili and soup lunch from Apple Harvest Catering in North Versailles, Pa., then continued the fun with a raffle featuring the coveted Steelers tickets.
 Congratulations to employees Norm Czarnecki, John Davis and Diane Volkert who will be cheering on the Steelers in person at Heinz Field tonight!

-PITTSBURGH, Aug.
-20, 2018—Intervala, LLC, a full-service manufacturer of high-reliability, precision electronic and electromechanical products, today announced that the Pittsburgh Technology Council has named Intervala President and CEO Teresa Huber a 2018 Tech 50 Awards finalist in the CEO of the Year category.
-The selection recognizes Huber as one of the region’s top tech executives.
+PITTSBURGH, October 29, 2018—Intervala, LLC, a full-service manufacturer of high-reliability, precision electronic and electromechanical products, today announced that President and CEO Teresa Huber was named CEO of the Year by the Pittsburgh Technology Council at its 22nd Annual Tech 50 Awards on October 25, 2018.
+The awards celebrate southwestern Pennsylvania’s most successful, innovative and thought-leading technology companies.
+The CEO of the Year award recognizes Huber as the top tech executive in the region.

 At Intervala, we create customized, intelligent solutions for each customer’s unique requirements.
 We are a full-service manufacturer of high-reliability, precision electronic and electromechanical products for companies in industrial, medical, transportation and other technology-driven markets.
 Customers choose Intervala because we understand their complex product and service needs.
 Our team draws on decades of experience to bring a fresh approach to problem-solving, combining turnkey manufacturing capabilities and engineering, materials management and global fulfillment services to deliver smart, innovative solutions.
 Total customer satisfaction is the cornerstone of our business.
 For more information, visit www.intervala.com.